• Skip to primary navigation

 So anyway, I asked repeatedly for the recipe and finally they admitted they did not make it.
 Their neighbor, who is a good family friend as well, makes it.
 My brother told me she uses lemongrass.
 Since then I’ve been adding lemongrass when making Asian soup.
 When I visited them, he requested her to make it.
 In fact, we end up going to their kitchen to watch her make it.

 If you’ve read our “About Us” page I have mentioned that some people cook the same dish a different way and both comes out delicious and tasty.
 This is a good example.
-Watching my mom cook I’ve learned to simmer broth while cooking.
-Once it boils she lowers the heat so it simmers instead of boiling.
+I've learned from my mom, once the broth boils, she lowered the heat so it simmers instead of boiling.
 Our friend does the opposite.
 The whole time we were watching her make the soup, it was boiling vigorously.
 It was boiling like a molten lava with vapor rising up in the kitchen ceiling.
 She never lowered the heat to simmer.
 Next to her was a pitcher of water that she used to replenished the water that evaporated.
-And guess what – her spareribs lemongrass soup was savory, aromatic and delicious.
+And guess what – her spareribs lemongrass soup was savory, aromatic, and delicious.

 It was in a way embarrassing watching her cook.
 I don’t know who was embarrassed more, me or her?
 My brother pulled me and my mom to go to their neighbor’s kitchen.
 I felt like we invaded her privacy while cooking.
 When I cook, I don’t really like people watching me.
 Maybe it’s not even that.
 I like to be able to move freely in my own kitchen.
 Instead of waiting till it’s done we left to give her privacy.